kmatarese/glide/README.md

 interpreted as soon as the module is loaded (when the decorator is init'd).
 If that is not desirable, pass a function as shown above which will only be executed once the decorated function is actually called.
-Injected RuntimeContexts and other objects that are not one of `types.FunctionType`, `types.BuiltinFunctionType`, or `functools.partial` are passed through as-is.
+Injected RuntimeContexts and other objects that are not a `types.FunctionType` or `functools.partial` are passed through as-is.

 The `clean` decorator argument takes a dictionary that maps argument names to callables that accept the argument value to perform some clean up.
 In this